-Students can study Contemporary Music as a major (BA, Contemporary Music), a minor (non-Liberal Arts majors), a guided area of study (Liberal Arts majors), or within an Arts in Context concentration (Arts majors).
+Students can study Contemporary Music as a major (BA in Contemporary Music), as a minor (non-Liberal Arts majors), as part of a self-designed major (BA, Liberal Arts), or through the Arts in Context concentration (BA, Arts).

 This liberal arts program emphasizes the cultural and social significance of music in today’s world.
-It explores the global diversity of contemporary music; music history, theory, and criticism; and the
+It explores the global diversity of contemporary music, including popular music; traditional music history, theory, and criticism; and the

 evolving technologies used in composing, performing, and listening.

 The curriculum highlights creative musical thinking and music making in the spirit of The New School’s tradition of progressive education and experimentation in the arts.
 Its three areas of focus are